OriolFilter/Elphelt/docs/ComboStructure/SGh_Berry/IAD jP.md

 Should apply to **most** of the Lightweights, but if they are horizontally wide enough it might be possible to do something exactly like the May routing.

 I am assuming (but not tested) Ram and Dizzy on top of my mind right now.

+Maybe some characters it's possible to IAD `j.PP dl.H`, but that's besides the point.

 ## May